laanp/Icarus_Mods_Separated/laanp-PetesMover_Readme.md

-laanp-PetesMover_v1_w111_P.pak
+laanp-PetesMover_v1_w112_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 2.1.14.118795 (Week: 111)
+Compatible with Icarus Version: Rev. 2.1.15.119165 (Week: 112)

 ## Description:
-Increases base movement & sprint speed.
+Custom suit module that increases base movement & sprint speed.

 ## Mod Details:
 - New module called "Pete's Mover" can be researched/purchased for free in the Workshop under new group called "Pete's Modules".